alexfernandez/deployment/README.md

 #### Options

-Options are the same as for deployment, plus:
+Options are the same as for deployment, with a little change and an addition:

+* --dir [path]: deploy to the given directory, _no defaults_.
+  This directory must already have a copy of the git repository being deployed.

+In the case of the server a deployment directory needs to be explicitly given, or no production deployment will be done.
+This will be explained later, in the section about distributed deployments.

 * --token [token]: use the given token to secure the access URL.